 43 rue du Faubourg Saint Martin

 sixpackfilm was founded 1990 as a non-profit-organization and is internationally active in the distribution, sales and rental of all types of Austrian art films and videos (artists’ works, documentaries, essays, animations, fiction).
-Our program currently includes approximately 1.300 titles, among them many classics of the Austrian Avant-Garde can be discovered.
-Sixpackfilm works with and for festivals, curators, collections, journalists, TV-stations, academics, students, cinemas, museums and filmmakers.
-In 2004 we founded together with Medienwerkstatt Wien the DVD-Label INDEX to release and distribute audiovisual publications relevant to the history of international and Austrian film, video and media art.
+Our program currently includes approximately 1.800 titles, among them many classics of the Austrian Avant-Garde can be discovered. sixpackfilm works with and for festivals, curators, collections, journalists, TV-stations, academics, students, cinemas, museums and filmmakers.
+In 2004 we founded together with Medienwerkstatt Wien the DVD-Label INDEX.
+Since 2019 INDEX Edition is run by sixpackfilm and the publications are also available for streaming and download: vimeo.com/indexedition

 Founded in 1976 at the inception of the media arts movement, the Video Data Bank is an essential destination for video by and about contemporary artists.
 The extensive collection is made available to cultural institutions through an international distribution program, and VDB strives to foster a deeper understanding of video art through an extensive range of programs.

 School of the Art Institute of Chicago